shivendra05/CORE-JAVA-PROGRAMMING/README.md

 # CORE-JAVA-PROGRAMMING:-
-All Programs are Successfuly Running on jdk-1.7, using command Prompt.
+All Programs are Successfuly Executed on jdk-1.7, using command Prompt.
 Navegate to your Program directory, then Compile and Run the Program

   >javac   className.java